cwmacken/carne-asada/README.md

 ## Structure

-### src
+### Src
 This is where the most of your work will be done.

-src/assets contains all images, fonts and any other assets that you want to reference throughout the application (kept in separate directories for clarity).
+src/assets contains all images, fonts and any other assets that you want to reference throughout your application (kept in separate directories for clarity).

-src/components contains all individual components used throughout the application, each component is housed in its own directory containing a .jsx file and any accompanying files.
+src/components contains all individual components used throughout the application, each component is housed in its own directory containing a .jsx file and any accompanying files (less files for instance).

 src/redux contains all redux logic (actions and reducers).
 The documentation on Redux can be found [here](http://redux.js.org/).